aleaj/covid-p-models/README.md

 A commit corresponds to a logical block of your work which you can describe with a short sentence.
 Commit often and keep the descriptions clear.
 This will help you and your teammates debug your models.
-The simplest way to commit all of your changes is the following command:
+The simplest way to commit all your local changes is the following command:

 ```